thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 tutorial session TUTOR4, in the documentation on EQNSET and also in the sources listed in the REFERENCES section.

-Hook or loop ends on an extension spring are loaded in both bending and torsion.
-Depending on the radius of the bend that tilts the last coil upward to form the hook or loop, either the bending or torsional stresses may be the first to induce failure.
-Note that fatigue failure in the end of an extension spring may also be induced by stress concentration caused by tooling marks.
-Refer to the sources listed in the REFERENCES section for additional details.

-ODOP:Spring uses bending stresses in the calculation of FS\_HOOK.
-FS\_HOOK is not constrained in the default extension spring start point (startup).
-In order to establish such a constraint, use the numeric entry fields.
-For
-example:
-        CHANGE  FS\_HOOK  MIN  1.0
-        CHANGE  STRESS\_HOOK  MAX  STRESS\_LIM\_BEND

-STRESS\_LIM\_BEND is based on %\_TENSILE\_BEND, a percentage of the selected material's tensile strength.
-This percentage is determined based on the desired cycle life conditions established by LIFE\_CATEGORY.

-Torsional stresses in the end of an extension spring are calculated and listed with the menu item REPORT 2.
-The REPORT 2 menu item will flag these stresses if they exceed the value of STRESS\_LIM\_ENDUR.
-Note that the value listed for CYCLE\_LIFE is based on stresses in the body coils; it does not apply to the hooks, loops or other forms of attachment.

 WHAT TO DO IF